 2. Ensure you know what your product/service costs to produce and what effect it would have on profits if, for example, sales were increased or decreased by 10%;

 3. Make sure your assets are valued correctly.

-When a business is failing it can be tempting to get ‘creative’ with accounting and this is one symptom of impending business failure.
+When a business is failing you might be tempted to get ‘creative’ with accounting.
+This is one symptom of impending business failure.
 Beware if you feel tempted to:

 3. Legal meaning of insolvency

-A company is insolvent if it is unable to pay all of its debts when they become due and payable. there is no longer an express requirement that your business must be able to pay those debts out of its own funds or assets so if your business is failing it may be able to seek funding from external sources or a related party to be considered ‘solvent’.
+A company is insolvent if it is unable to pay all of its debts when they become due and payable.
+There is no longer an express requirement that your business pay those debts out of its own funds or assets.
+So if your business is failing you can seek funding from external sources or a related party to be considered ‘solvent’.